yuan-jiang/yuan-jiang.github.io/_posts/2016-12-22-expose-localhost-with-pagekite.md

 # Remove all lines in below file:
 sudo vi /etc/pagekite.d/10_account.rc

-# Add below lines to below file:
+# Edit below file:
 sudo vi /etc/pagekite.d/20_frontend.rc
+# Add below content:
 isfrontend
 # the ports are the ports that frontend are listening for outsiders to access, comma separated, such as 80,443
 ports=8080